-Submitted works should be scored for chamber orchestra, with the following maximum instrumentation:
+Submitted works should be scored for wind ensemble, with the following maximum instrumentation:

-2 Flutes (1 doubling piccolo or alto flute)
+2 Flutes (divisi possible, 1 doubling piccolo or alto flute)

 2 Oboes (1 doubling English horn)

-- The composer of the winning work in Category B will receive a $750 prize, and the work will be performed by the Illinois State University Chamber Orchestra, conducted by Dr. Glenn Block, at the RED NOTE New Music Festival in Normal, Illinois, on March 29, 2015.
+- The composer of the winning work in Category B will receive a $750 prize, and the work will be performed by the Illinois State University Wind Symphony, conducted by Dr. Martin Seggelke, at the RED NOTE New Music Festival in Normal, Illinois, on April 3, 2016.

-- The ISU Chamber Orchestra is an advanced ensemble which features the School of Music's top performers.
+- The ISU Wind Symphony is an advanced ensemble which features the School of Music's top performers.
 However, judges reserve the right to consider playability in their deliberations.

-- The final round of the Competition will be judged by Dr. Glenn Block, conductor of the ISU Chamber Orchestra.
+- The final round of the Competition will be judged by Dr. Martin Seggelke.

 HOW TO ENTER